 Regularly opening your windows for short periods of time each day can greatly improve the scent of your home.
 You may not even need air fresheners anymore!
 They can add more chemical particles to the air.

 Open Windows Can Help You Think and Can Make You Happier

-Not only will your physical health benefit from open windows, your mental health could get a boost as well.
+Not only will your physical health benefit from open windows, but your mental health could also get a boost as well.